alchitry/alchitry.github.io/content/tutorials/advanced/ddr3-memory.md

 The `locked` output goes high when it isn't being reset and the clocks are stable.
 If you don't hold your circuit in reset when this input isn't high, you risk running into glitches as the clocks may be doing weird things.

-With all of that we are now fully setup to use the core!
+With all of that we are now fully set up to use the core!

 # The User Interface